leonhardbrenner/atm/README.md

   AuthenticationService - coordinates authorizationPin and authorizationToken daos

-# Tests:

-https://github.com/leonhardbrenner/atm/blob/main/src/jvmTest/kotlin/services/AtmServiceTest.kt

-  The test are organized in the same order as the AtmService's classes and methods and use nomanclature <Service> - <method> - <sub test>

-To run this from command line *
+# Running(not positive this is write I run from IntelliJ):
   ./gradlew run services.AtmServiceKt
   Note: I am using a postgres and have config.
 You will need these environment variable:
     DB_URL=jdbc:postgresql://localhost/test;DB_USER=test;DB_PASSWORD=test

+# Tests:

+https://github.com/leonhardbrenner/atm/blob/main/src/jvmTest/kotlin/services/AtmServiceTest.kt

+  The test are organized in the same order as the AtmService's classes and methods and use nomanclature <Service> - <method> - <sub test>

 # Solution starting from my template project: